k0mraid3/Samsung-Galaxy-Book-Windows-Apps-Enabler-Use-Samsung-Windows-Apps-on-Any-Device/README.md

+# 11/01/2024 This project will not be maintained anymore, please feel free to fork and continue the work, happy to help just let me know.
+Just don't have time to maintain this.
+Thanks all!

 # Force Samsung Windows apps from Galaxy book series to work on any windows system.
 (Some stipulations and HW requirements, cant bypass the hardware reqs yet)
 Windows 10 &amp; 11 Samsung Galaxy Book Spoofer -- Tool for making *Some* Samsung apps work on any Windows 10 or 11 PC